With Sharon Peterson

 Follow pressure canning instructions using the processing times below.

-Don’t forget to adjust the pressure requirements for your elevation.
+Don’t forget to adjust the pressure requirements for your elevation using the chart below.

 Canning Venison Processing Times: